 At least two episodes of active federal involvement in higher education quality assurance that predate the Spellings Commission should be noted (Ewell, 2002).
 The first was the National Education Goals process that began in 1989, almost yielding a higher education equivalent of the National Assessment of Educational Progress (NAEP).
-The second was the battle around the 1992 HEA reauthorization, which resulted in a strong resurgence of federal authority surrounding the so-called State Postsecondary Review Entities (SPREs).4 It is the Spellings Commission, however, which despite being short-lived and having few of its recommendations enacted, appears to signal a decisive and probably long-term shift of responsibility for quality assurance toward the federal government.
+The second was the battle around the 1992 HEA reauthorization, which resulted in a strong resurgence of federal authority surrounding the so-called State Postsecondary Review Entities (SPREs).
+It is the Spellings Commission, however, which despite being short-lived and having few of its recommendations enacted, appears to signal a decisive and probably long-term shift of responsibility for quality assurance toward the federal government.

 One simple reason for the growing federal role in higher education quality assurance is money.
 State support for public institutions (and for refilling student aid coffers in states that run such programs) is eroding.
 Federal dollars, meanwhile, are increasingly flowing to both public and private colleges and universities through larger federal financial aid programs (with bipartisan support and Spellings Commission recommendation) and, more recently, through the economic stimulus package.
 It is important to underscore the rationales behind these investments and what will probably be asked in return.
-The Bush administration's rationale for performance reporting was largely couched in consumer-economy terms: potential students and their parents would use outcomes information to help them shop for a college or university, and the effects of their choices on market forces would steer institutional behavior.
-While sharing this concern, looming larger for the Obama administration is the role of young-adult postsecondary attainment in supporting and raising the country's competitive position internationally.
-In this respect, the federal government has fully embraced the "public agenda" rhetoric the states pioneered in the last decade.

-The Spellings Commission, despite being short-lived and having few of its recommendations enacted, appears to signal a decisive and probably long-term shift of responsibility for quality assurance toward the federal government.
+The Bush administration's rationale for performance reporting was largely The Spellings Commission, despite being short-lived and having few of its recommendations enacted, appears to signal a decisive and probably long-term shift of responsibility for quality assurance toward the federal government.

-4 Full descriptions of the history of these ill-starred efforts can be found in Ewell, 2008a, chapter 4.
+&lt;sup>4 Full descriptions of the history of these ill-starred efforts can be found in Ewell, 2008a, chapter 4.